Richard Matheson

 Richard Burton Matheson (February 20, 1926 – June 23, 2013) was an American author and screenwriter, primarily in the fantasy, horror, and science fiction genres.

 He is best known as the author of I Am Legend, a 1954 science fiction horror novel that has been adapted for the screen three times.
 Matheson himself was co-writer of the first film version, The Last Man on Earth, starring Vincent Price, which was released in 1964.
 The other two adaptations were The Omega Man, starring Charlton Heston, and I Am Legend, with Will Smith.
-Matheson also wrote 16 television episodes of The Twilight Zone, including "Nightmare at 20,000 Feet" and "Steel", as well as several adaptations of Edgar Allan Poe stories for Roger Corman and American International Pictures – House of Usher, The Pit and the Pendulum, Tales of Terror and The Raven.
-He adapted his 1971 short story "Duel" as a screenplay, directed by Steven Spielberg for the television film of the same name that year.
+Matheson also wrote 16 television episodes of The Twilight Zone, including "Nightmare at 20,000 Feet", "Little Girl Lost" and "Steel", as well as several adaptations of Edgar Allan Poe stories for Roger Corman and American International Pictures – House of Usher, The Pit and the Pendulum, Tales of Terror and The Raven.
+He adapted his 1971 short story "Duel" as a screenplay, directed by Steven Spielberg as the television film of the same name that year.

-In addition to I Am Legend and Duel, nine more of his novels and short stories have been adapted as motion pictures: The Shrinking Man (filmed as The Incredible Shrinking Man), Hell House (filmed as The Legend of Hell House), What Dreams May Come, Bid Time Return (filmed as Somewhere in Time), A Stir of Echoes, Steel (filmed as Real Steel), and Button, Button (filmed as The Box).
+In addition to I Am Legend and Duel, nine more of his novels and short stories have been adapted as motion pictures: The Shrinking Man (filmed as The Incredible Shrinking Man), Hell House (filmed as The Legend of Hell House), What Dreams May Come, Bid Time Return (filmed as Somewhere in Time), A Stir of Echoes, "Steel" (filmed as Real Steel), and "Button, Button" (filmed as The Box).
 The movie Cold Sweat was based on his novel Ride the Nightmare, and Les seins de glace (Icy Breasts) was based on his novel Someone Is Bleeding.
-Both Steel and Button had previously been episodes of The Twilight Zone.
+Both "Steel" and "Button" had previously been episodes of The Twilight Zone.

 Early life

 Matheson was born in Allendale, New Jersey, to Norwegian immigrants Bertolf and Fanny Matheson.
-They divorced when he was eight, and he was raised in Brooklyn, New York, by his mother.
-His early writing influences were the film Dracula (1931), novels by Kenneth Roberts, and a poem which he read in the newspaper Brooklyn Eagle, where he published his first short story at age eight.
+They divorced when he was eight, and he was raised in Brooklyn, New York by his mother.
+His early writing influences were the film Dracula (1931), novels by Kenneth Roberts, and a poem which he read in the Brooklyn Eagle, where he published his first short story at age eight.
 He entered Brooklyn Technical High School in 1939, graduated in 1943, and served with the Army in Europe during World War II; this formed the basis for his 1960 novel The Beardless Warriors.
-He attended the Missouri School of Journalism at the University of Missouri, earning his BA in 1949, then moved to California.
+Following his discharge, he received his undergraduate degree (via the G.I.
+Bill) from the Missouri School of Journalism at the University of Missouri in 1949 before moving to California.